mvr/mvr.github.io/posts/no-three-in-line.md

 }
 ```

-Secondly, we can do some early filtering on the pairs of points that
+Second, we can do some early filtering on the pairs of points that we
-we need to consider.
-If $\Delta$ is large enough then additional
+need to consider.
+If $\Delta$ is large enough then additional points
-points in either direction will be off the edge of the grid, so we can
+in either direction will be off the edge of the grid, so we can skip
-skip processing that line entirely.
-This applies so long as there are
+processing that line entirely.
+This applies so long as there are no
-no points between, which is again determined by calculating the GCD of
+points between, which is again determined by calculating the GCD of
 the coordinates of $\Delta$.

 ```lifeviewer